grafted-in/wordpress-nginx-nix/README.md

 ### Troubleshooting

+  * If you're on macOS (Darwin), `nixops` needs to build Linux packages.
+Usually it's able to get them from a cache or build them on the remote server.
+However, if you get an error about not being able to build a package because you're on "darwin", then **deploy to VirtualBox first and try again.** This will often offload the Linux builds to the VM and then your real deployment will work.
+If even *this* doesn't work you can use [this](https://github.com/3noch/nix-vbox-build-slave) to create a VirtualBox build slave.
   * If the state of your VirtualBox VM changes in a way that `nixops` didn't notice, your deployments may fail.
 Try running `deploy/manage deploy -d vbox --check` (using the `--check` flag) to tell `nixops` to reassess the state of the machine.
   * Sometimes VirtualBox will give your machine a new IP.
 If this happens, `nixops` (i.e. the `manage` script) may fail to connect to your machine via SSH.
 If this happens, remove the line with the old IP from your `~/.ssh/known_hosts` file and try again with the `--check` flag.